 Funded by / Ownership

 The American Spectator is published by the nonprofit American Spectator Foundation.
 The website does not disclose financing, however, they do have a subscription fee, a donation link, and advertising.
 Research shows that they have received considerable funding from the Koch Foundation.

 In review, The American Spectator reports news with a conservative bias.
 There is the moderate use of emotionally loaded language such as this: The Death of the Democratic Party.
 This opinion piece, which is not labeled as such, contains zero sourcing.
 As an online publication, there should be hyperlinks provided to support claims.
 In another article from their blog Immigration: Trump’s on the Right Track, there is again a complete lack of sourcing.
 Through reviewing dozens of articles we did find some that were appropriately linked to credible media outlets, but not many.
 Story selection always favors the right and denigrates the left.
 Editorially, the American Spectator favors President Donald Trump, such as this: The Reelection of Donald Trump.
 When it comes to the science of climate change they do not align with the consensus of science, which they make clear in this article.

 Overall, we rate the American Spectator Right Biased based on story selection and editorial positions that consistently favor the right.
-We also rate them Mixed for factual reporting due to poor sourcing techniques and a lack of disclosure with funding.
-(7/18/2016) Updated (D. Van Zandt 5/18/2019)
+We also rate them Mixed for factual reporting due to poor sourcing techniques, a lack of disclosure with funding, and a couple of failed fact checks.
+(7/18/2016) Updated (D. Van Zandt 1/31/2021)